nhatthaiquang-agilityio/dapr-publish-subscribe/README.md

 # DAPR: publish and subscribe messages example
 Example: Distributed Application Runtime(DAPR) Publish and Subscriber messages
-    - Using .NET7
+    + Using .NET7
-    - Using RabbitMQ on local
+    + Using RabbitMQ on local
-    - Using AzureServiceBus
+    + Using Container App, Dapr Component and AzureServiceBus in Azure

 ### Requirements
 ----------------